Subroto Mukerjee: Commander-in-Chief

-On 1 April 1954, Mukerjee took over as the Commander-in-Chief of the Indian Air Force, with the rank of Air Marshal.
+On 1 April 1954, Mukerjee took over as the Commander-in-Chief of the Indian Air Force, with the rank of air marshal.
 When the Change in Designation Act, 1955, was passed, the title of "Commander-in-Chief" was replaced by Chief of the Air Staff (CAS).
 Thus Mukerjee became the first Indian Commander-in-Chief as well as Chief of Air Staff of the Indian Air Force.
-On the same day, the President of India, Rajendra Prasad presented the colours to the Indian Air Force in recognition of its service to the nation.

 On 22 July 1955, with the retirement of the Chief of the Naval Staff Admiral Sir Charles Pizey, Mukerjee took over as the Chairman of the Chiefs of Staff Committee.
-He is the longest serving such Chairman in history, having served for more than five years, until his untimely death in 1960.
+He is the longest-serving such chairman in history, having served for more than five years, until his untimely death in 1960.

 During his tenure, the aircraft of the IAF were replaced with transonic jet fighters and bombers.
 It witnessed all-round expansion and modernisation.
 In August 1958, Mukerjee was given a second tenure for a period of four years, starting 1 October 1958.